-Born and lives in Tel Aviv, Israel, Ami Shinar graduated Architecture and Urban Planning at the Technion, Israel Institute of Technology (1976).
-Practiced in Boston (1985 - 1990) and upon returning to Israel was nominated as Head Architect of Ministry of Housing and Construction.
+Ami Shinar, artist and architect, born and lives in Tel Aviv, Israel, graduated Architecture and Urban Planning at the Technion, practiced in Boston (1985 - 1990) and upon returning to Israel was nominated as Head Architect of the Ministry of Housing and Construction.

-Gad Ullman and Zvi Lachman.
+Ami has always practiced art, parallel to architecture, mostly painting and drawing.
+Among his art teachers were Itzhak Danziger, Yoav Barel, Rafi Lavie, Gad Ullman and Zvi Lachman.
 While in Boston Ami studied painting at the Museum of Fine Arts School.

 Ami Shinar's paintings and drawings depict the ever changing urban fabric (see: Tel Aviv scapes) and its back yard (Suzuki series), industrial areas such as Haifa Port piers and cranes , sea-scapes and more.